dmfay/massive-js/docs/documents.md

 Document tables exist for the sole purpose of storing JSONB data.
 Query them through Massive's API, and you get a JSON document which you can modify and persist, all seamlessly.
 You don't even need to create them ahead of time until you know you need them.

+Document tables may be extended with new columns and foreign keys.
+The `id` type can be changed as well (so long as a default is set such as `uuid_generate_v1mc()` for UUID types) without impeding usage of document table functions.
+Just don't _remove_ any columns or change their names, since Massive depends on those.

-Standard table functions still work on document tables, and can be quite useful!
+Standard table functions still work on document tables, and can be quite useful especially for extended document tables!
 Fields in the document can be searched with regular `find` and criteria object fields using JSON traversal to look for `body ->> myField`.

 ### db.saveDoc